pankgeorg/Marily.jl/README.md

 I've been struggling with figuring out a way to run julia code in a web server.
 `HTTP.jl` has been a huge effort, but my current belief is that julia just shouldn't be doing that much IO in any case.
-I've experimented with Nginx Unit, but it's C interface is unstable and it also requires running a daemon, configuring the server and managing the lifecycle of the server.
+I've experimented with Nginx Unit, but its C interface is unstable and it also requires running a daemon, configuring the server and managing the lifecycle of the server.